rxhafa/E-commerce-Website/README.md

 # E-commerce-Website

-Created an internet based enterprise that sells electronic products as the middleman between retail partners of the website and the customers.
+Internet based enterprise that sells electronic products as the middleman between retail partners of the website and the customers.

 ## Contents
+* Programming languages and APIs
 * Website content
 * How to run this